ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/en.md

 ## Areas of interest

-If you want to help, but don't know where to start, see [osu! wiki maintenance § Routines](/wiki/osu!_wiki/Maintenance#routines) for a list of tasks which need to be performed regularly, and for the ways to help other wiki editors.
-To familiarize yourself with the formatting language used on the wiki, check Adam Pritchard's [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+If you want to help, but don't know where to start, see [osu! wiki maintenance § Routines](/wiki/osu!_wiki/Maintenance#routines) for a list of tasks which need to be performed regularly, and for ways to help other wiki editors.
+To familiarise yourself with the formatting language used on the wiki, check Adam Pritchard's [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Editing the wiki